June 18—July 1, 2023

 Tuition, Fees, and Scholarships

 The total cost of attending BUTI is based on the total number of weeks in attendance (even if attending more than one program).
-For more detailed information, click here.
+Find more detailed information here.

 Scholarships are awarded based on merit and/or financial need in combination with enrollment needs.
 Any student applying for scholarship must complete the scholarship section of the admissions application, even if only applying for a merit-based award (the scholarship application is found within the digital admissions application).
 Students will be notified of any potential scholarship assistance with their admission decision.
 Learn more about scholarships at BUTI.